tjworks/tapdata-docs-en/docs/cloud/user-guide/connect-database/README.md

 # Connect Data Sources

-Establish a connection between the Agent and the database on Tapdata Cloud after [installing the Agent](../../quick-start/install-agent).
-Then you can create data synchronization tasks.
+After [installing the Agent](../../quick-start/install-agent), you can establish a connection between the Agent and the database on Tapdata Cloud.
+Once the connection is established, you will be able to create data synchronization tasks.

 :::tip